liam-mills/LightGlow/README.md

 This effect works by having multiple backdrop-filter layers stacked on top of each other, giving the illusion of a 3D object being affected by light.

 Uses SASS and Pug to compile.
-Run `npm i` to install, and `npm run compile` to get compile.
+Run `npm i` to install, and `npm run compile` to compile.